Petrobras . Pioneering Technologies For The Pre-salt

 Steel Lazy Wave Risers (SLWR) are steel risers that are installed with a set of floats that form a humped configuration and are connected directly to the floating production unit.
 This is the first system of its kind in the world to be connected to an FPSO with spread mooring designed and built to withstand the movements of the vessel platform in the adverse pre-salt environment.

-The first SLWR in the pre-salt in its final installation stages is at a water depth of 7,021 ft, connected to FPSO Cidade de Ilhabela (Sapinhoá Norte project).
+The first SLWR deployed in the pre-salt is at a water depth of 2,140 m, interconnected to FPSO Cidade de Ilhabela (Sapinhoá Norte project).

 The flexible riser consists of a multilayer pipe (parts made of metallic material and parts made of polymeric material) that transfers the oil and/or gas from the well on the seabed to the production platform.
 To operate in the pre-salt, it underwent specific development to meet the conditions in corrosive atmospheres and ultra-deep waters.